 After a short uphill ride of approximately 10km, there is an optional visit to the ancient site of Epidaurus (this visit is optional, you can relax at the shaded gardens or cafeterias outside the site, while the group finishes their visit).
 Epidaurus is a UNESCO World Heritage Site and is famous for its amphitheatre that was built in honour of Asklepius, the God of Medicine and son of Apollo and Coronis.
 The huge theatre, renowned for its size, symmetry and acoustics held up to 15,000 spectators in its peak.
 From Epidaurus we head inland and ride along quiet, undulating mountain roads and descend to the seaside town of Tolo.

-A challenging start to today's ride sees us climb on a quite road through vineyards to the Ancient Nemea where we visit the archaeological site and ancient stadium before a long descent to Namea.
-The town is famous for its exceptional wine and we get the opportunity to visit one of the wineries, see the process and perhaps taste (a little!) before we continue on quiet country roads to Corinth and then on to Loutraki, where we spend the night.
+A challenging start to today's ride sees us climb on a road through vineyards to the Ancient Nemea; here we visit the archaeological site and ancient stadium before a long descent to Namea.
+The town is nowadays famous for its exceptional wine and we get the opportunity to visit one of the wineries, see the process and taste (a little!) before we continue on quiet country roads to Corinth and then on to Loutraki, where we spend the night.

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.

 Our aim is to provide holidays that are unbeatable for choice and flexibility.
 We've listed our most popular travel options below, however you aren't limited to these - we can tailor-make virtually any holiday to suit.